Moses Arita: Return to Thika United

 After a rather unsuccessful season at KF Tirana, Arita returned to Thika United for the 2012 Kenyan Premier League.
 He made a decision to remain in Kenya after he returned there following visa complications experienced in Albania.
 He finished the season as his club's second top scorer with 6 goals, behind leader Kepha Aswani, who finished the season as the league's third top scorer with 12 goals.

 Tusker

 Arita's success at Thika in 2012 led league champions Tusker and former champions Sofapaka into a race for his signature.
-After much speculation, Arita finally signed for the former in late December 2012.
+After much speculation, Arita finally signed to the former in late December 2012.